Thornaby-on-Tees

-Thornaby-on-Tees, commonly referred to as Thornaby, is a town and civil parish on the River Tees's southern bank.
-It is in the Borough of Stockton-on-Tees, North Yorkshire, England.
-The parish had a population of 24,741 at the 2011 census, in the Teesside built-up area.
+Thornaby-on-Tees, commonly referred to as Thornaby, is a town and civil parish in North Yorkshire, England, 41 mi north of York and 3.5 mi south-east of Middlesbrough.
+On the south bank of the River Tees, Thornaby falls within the Borough of Stockton-on-Tees and the Tees Valley area.
+The parish had a population of 24,741 at the 2011 census.

-The town had a royal charter enacted to form a municipal borough in 1892, during the Victorian era, before merging into the County Borough of Teesside in 1968.
-A borough no longer defines a specific settlement's status as a town in England since the Local Government Act 1972 reforms.
+The town was incorporated as a municipal borough in 1892, during the Victorian era.
+The borough was abolished in 1968 on the creation of the County Borough of Teesside.
+A civil parish called Thornaby was re-created in 1996.

-The modern centre was built on the north eastern part of Thornaby airfield and lies 2 mi south-west of Stockton-on-Tees and 4 mi south-west of Middlesbrough.
+The modern centre was built on the north eastern part of Thornaby airfield and lies 2 mi south-east of Stockton-on-Tees and 4 mi south-west of Middlesbrough.

 History

 Prehistoric

 There are other signs of Thornaby being a much older settlement.
 Traces of prehistoric man have been found, the earliest being a stone axe, 8 inches long, dating back to the Mesolithic Period (about 3000 BC).
 In 1926, a dugout canoe said to date from about 1600 – 1400 BC was found in the mud under 8 ft of water opposite Thornaby High Wood.
 An arrowhead of the Neolithic Period (about 3000 BC) was found in a garden on Thornaby Village Green.